Pawandeep16/DailyBlog/Readme.md

 1. DocType is always singular.
 If you want to store a list of articles in the database, you should name the doctype Article.
 2. Table names are prefixed with tab.
 So the table name for Article doctype is tabArticle.
 3. The standard way to create a DocType is by typing new doctype in the search bar in the Desk.

+A DocType not only stores fields, but also other information about how your data behaves in the system.
+We call this Meta.
+Since this meta-data is also stored in a database table, it makes it easy to change meta-data on the fly without writing much code.

 **Date : 16-Feb-2022**
 ###  Installation of Frappe FrameWork on linux based System: